Manuferu/pands-project/README.md

 The script is breakdown in three parts:

+### Part 1: summary of each variable and output to a single text file

-- Within the first one, the script analyse the dataset and creates an output summary of all three classes with their attributes.
+Within the first one, the script analyse the dataset and creates an output summary of all three classes with their attributes.
 To do this kind of processes, I have used Python's Pandas library [9], well known to be an effective Data Science tool.
 Pandas has shown its powerful and useful classes to handle this kind of operations among to give a good cost-efficient performance.
 To create a description of each class, the scripts uses a Pandas function called describe, which is very handle and quite complete to create some important statistical outputs of a dataframe.
 After running this part, the script generates an output called "summary_variables.csv" that can be found in the repository.

 ## Bibliography: